 Whelp, the mayors of St. Louis and Boston just aren’t that hip.
 That or really suck in Vegas.
 St. Louis Mayor Francis Slay addressed his constituency via the press about the whole friendly gambling hullabaloo.

-Slay said there will be “no mayoral sports bet.”
+According to a post on Crypto Engine, Slay said there will be “no mayoral sports bet.”
 During the National League Championship Series, he tweeted that abstention from gambling ” frees up time of staffers.”
 The mayor added, with a bit of bravado and confidence in the St. Louis Cardinals: “Plus, it isn’t fair to other mayors.”

 Yeah.
 He’s a politician.
 What crap.